XiaHaochong98/Cradle_OSWorld/README.md

 Contains code for switch game and code between two desktops and take_screenshot of the game.
 You need to modify the screen_region and mini_map_region to fit your settings.

-### 4. Toy example
+### 4. Toy examples
+We provide two toy examples so far.

+4.1 runner.py shows how to use the OpenAI provider.

-We provide a toy exmple for the cv_navigation and map operation in skill_example.py.
+4.0 For the cv_navigation and map operation in skill_example.py.
 Modify the screen_region and mini_map_region to fit your screen at first.

 The generated direction_map in the runs/test1 should have a green line cross the white arrow and parallel to the red line (overlayed by the generated blue lines).
 ![direction_map](docs/images/direction_map.jpg)